-This past summer, I had the pleasure of diving head first into the Red Deer community gardening scene.
+This past summer, I had the pleasure of diving head first into the local community gardening scene.
 And by head first, I mean three garden plots totaling nearly 2,000 square feet of growing space!

-The City of Red Deer, together with ReThink Red Deer, has done a phenomenal job with its community garden and community food forest development!
-When I left behind my little 4’x4′ plot in Calgary last year, I was concerned I wouldn’t have anywhere to grow food for my family other than the sunny little south balcony of our apartment.
-I was more than pleasantly surprised to find that the gardening community of Red Deer is very much alive and thriving!
+The city has done a phenomenal job with its community garden and community food forest development!
+When we moved last year, I was concerned I wouldn’t have anywhere to grow food for my family other than the sunny little south balcony of our apartment.
+I was more than pleasantly surprised to find that the gardening community of here is very much alive and thriving!

 Scott had never done much gardening beyond what his father had forced on him as a child in the back yard of their city lot, and it had been a very long time since I had gardened on this scale and the last time had been in a very different climate and soil.
 While we were very committed to growing as much of our own food as possible this summer, we also gave ourselves a lot of grace this season to get the hang of this new endeavour in a new environment.

 As part of our “learning” year, I planted several new varieties of vegetables I had never grown before.
 As I was looking for new and interesting things to plant, I stumbled upon the amazing variety of coloured beets!